DragoniteSpam/ChickenIpsum/README.md

 if you want to make it load a different file (not that i know why you'd want to do that), pass it a third command line argument with the name of the plain text file containing the words/terms (each on its own line), like

 `node chicken.js 3500 paragraphs more\dog.ipsum`

+## 23 december 2018 update

+there's now a web version, which you can run as an html page instead of a node thing. (you could probably improve it further but i don't really care enough to do that.)

+to use it open web/chicken.html in any web browser that isn't totally ancient and it should work.